INTERVIEW 2023.5.03

 Q, it was your first appearance and first start in the league this season, but it ended up being a tough result.
 Please share your thoughts on the game.

-A, during the scouting phase, I knew that Avispa Fukuoka was a team that would kick the ball, so I understood that we had to bounce everything back.
-However, since we were also losing the second balls, I think we needed to push the line up more to compact the distance with the midfield, and if we couldn't connect clearances accurately, we had to clear the ball far.
-In the scene where we conceded a goal, the cover was late, and there was a situation where someone close to the goal had to clear the ball, but we lost sight of the ball, and it became reliant on Yasuki KIMOTO.
-We wasted time, made a pass, and conceded a goal.
-I believe that scene was definitely my responsibility.
-The fact that we couldn't build up throughout the game is also my responsibility as someone in the back, so I think we need to raise our level more; otherwise, we won't win in such difficult matches.
-I felt that there are still many areas for improvement to become a player who can shine not only when the team is in good condition but also when it is in bad condition.
+A, during the scouting phase, we knew that Avispa Fukuoka is a team that kicks the ball frequently, so we understood that we had to clear everything.
+However, since they were also winning the second balls, I think we needed to push the line higher to keep the distance with the midfield compact, connect clearances accurately, or if that wasn’t possible, clear the ball far away.
+In the scene where we conceded the goal, the cover was delayed, and in a situation where someone close to the goal had to clear the ball, we lost sight of the ball and ended up relying on Yasuki KIMOTO.
+They used up time, passed the ball, and we conceded.
+I definitely take responsibility for that moment.
+The fact that we couldn’t build up play throughout the match is also my responsibility as someone positioned at the back, so I believe we need to raise our level further to win such difficult matches.
+Not only when the team is in good form but also when it’s struggling, I think there are still many areas for me to improve to become a player who can shine.

 Q, regarding the first half, there were times when we pushed back, but A, we were losing the second balls and often simply couldn't carry the ball forward.
 There were also moments when we lost the ball due to our own mistakes.
 Since we couldn't create much time in possession, I think the opponent was able to take control of the rhythm.